 You ought to savour this extra dosage of "Manipal" from my every cell of memoir.
-Evidently, a very wink before a sleep, connects my nerve cells to those photographic memory of a Manipal street that brought me up for years.
-Unending noise on that street seemed music to ears, an unpleasant odour, specially the open road side fish market was part of the routine.
-A typical scenario of the late 90's.
-A stretch of a kilo metre that exclusively presented odours of the- hospital stuff, masala dosa, fish curry, or the dust swayed by zooming local buses.
+Evidently, every wink before a sleep connects my nerve cells to those photographic memories of a Manipal street that brought me up for years.
+Unending noise on that street seemed music to ears, an unpleasant odour, especially the open roadside fish market was part of the routine.
+A typical scenario of the late '90s.
+A stretch of a kilometre that exclusively presented odours of the- hospital staff, masala dosa, fish curry, or the dust swayed by zooming local buses.

-A Bus and a bus stop:- Roads, full of bikes, autos and those road runner busses.
-A shrill whistle by that nasty bus conductor as the bus pulled off the station happened every other second.
-The bus-stops predominantly share a intricate history, meant for the stray dogs and cows for gods sake.
-"Who would ever wait in there?" was the fashion.
-What a shame it was if guys scattered not on road for a bus but in the bus stop!
 Few groups/pairs of people seen assembled around the place as if, for a champagne party, were true signs they actually waited for a bus.
-Velocity of an approaching bus, could often confuse one about the timings and placing of its halt.
+The velocity of an approaching bus, could often confuse one about the timings and placing of its halt.
 Vivid types of, sized and coloured buses decorated the local town.
 The typical Madhuri Dixit in Yash Chopra films running through greens with hands wide open is precisely the style how conductor wafts out of the bus...singing his plastic whistle.
-At times an silent audience can note gravity observations, if the bus almost collapsed on one side of it, or was just ready to take off in the sky.
-Buses zooming on the street at super sonic speed and few careless walkers at lesser than the "2G" speed confused each other of their destiny.
-An mindlessly walking pedestrian would thoroughly be threatened by the noisily zooming bus, to run over him!
+At times a silent audience can note gravity observations, if the bus almost collapsed on one side of it, or was just ready to take off in the sky.
+Buses zooming on the street at supersonic speed and few careless walkers at lesser than the "2G" speed confused each other of their destiny.
+A mindlessly walking pedestrian would thoroughly be threatened by the noisily zooming bus, to run over him!

-Healthy street is what you must call it...At very step you find either a pharmacy store or a restaurant.
+Healthy street is what you must call it...At every step, you find either a pharmacy store or a restaurant.
 Occasionally a supermarket showed a presence promising you of domestic needs too.
 Manipal Drug House, Manipal Stores, Manipal Canteen, that's how all these were named.
 An newly opened Manipal Studio or Manipal supermarket adds on.
-If this sounds so synchronous to you, for me it adds an touch of home.
+If this sounds so synchronous to you, for me it adds a touch of home.

 Every visit to this place today, loads these scenes onto my memory though my eyes view the newer scenes of newer Manipal.
 My pal.